-In light of the Bible teaching, God made man to work hard for the glory of God and to be a blessing to others.
-This paralytic was a sinner because he neither glorified God nor was a blessing to others.
+God made man to work hard for the glory of God as well as the happiness of all mankind.
+In light of the Bible teachings, the man was a sinner because he was living against the purpose of God's creation.
 There are two kinds of people.
 The first kind is a source of blessing to others.
-One young man of God is a high school teacher.
-He goes beyond his teaching duty to be a shepherd to his students.
-He listens to their problems like a father and prays for them and shares God's word with them.
-Through his shepherding 25 students accepted Jesus as their personal Savior.
-He is a blessing to others.
-Because of this he suffers enough.
-But he is happy when God is glorified.
+One young woman of God doesn't think of herself or her family.
+She is always ready to encourage others with the word of God.
+She overcomes all kinds of hardships by faith and makes others happy.
+She is a blessing to others.
 The other kind is a burden to others.
-Some people burden others, being paralyzed by lustful desires.
-One young man is very handsome and intelligent and speaks well.
-But somehow he cannot do his homework without much help from others and he does not teach the Bible to even one person.
-Some people burden others, paralyzed by laziness.
-One boy has attended college for seven years.
-Still, he is an undergraduate student.
+Some people burden others, being paralyzed by lustful desires, and do not carry out their basic duties.
+Some people burden others, paralyzed by laziness, and do not carry out their basic duties.
+Some people burden others by making use of others for their fleeting pleasures.
+One boy has attended college for nine years.
+Still, he has not finished freshman courses.
 He is a burden to others and a source of anguish.
 Moreover, he is a heavy sinner in the sight of God.

 Finally, the paralyzed man was laid right in front of Jesus.
 Jesus said, "Your sins are forgiven."
 He meant, "Don't be a burden; be a blessing!"
-When Jesus said, "Your sins are forgiven," it meant literally, "your sins are forgiven."
+When Jesus said, "Your sins are forgiven."
+It meant literally, "your sins are forgiven."
 Simply speaking, he meant, "You are no more under the devil's rule."
 To the eyes of the historian Luke, God's love in sending Jesus who has the authority to forgive sins was truly amazing.
 In order to give us the grace of forgiveness, God sent his one and only Son to this world.
 John 3:16 says, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
 In order to give us the grace of forgiveness, the Son of God became the Lamb of God.
 John 1:29 says, "The next day John saw Jesus coming toward him and said, 'Look, the Lamb of God who takes away the sin of the world!"
 In order to give us the grace of forgiveness of sin, the Son of God shed his blood in such a sorrowful way.
 Revelation 5:12 says, "...Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!"
 Thus, he could have the authority to forgive men's sins.